-Here $\vec{x}$ represents coordinates in plane, $\vec{x_0}$ it the skyrmion center and vector $\vec{y}$ defines orientation and size ($\vert\vec{y}\vert$) of the defect.
-These functions for $\vec{y} = (1, 0)$ are shown on the Figure \ref{SkyrmionImages} both as three different components of $S$ and as three-dimensional vectors on the domain wall plane.
-We see that $S^3$ decreases continuously and the regions with positive and negative $S^1$ and $S^2$ are symmetric with respect to $y$ and $x$ axes respectively.
+Here $\vec{x}$ represents the coordinates in the plane, $\vec{x_0}$ is the the centre of the skyrmion, and vector $\vec{y}$ defines the orientation and size $\vert\vec{y}\vert$ of the defect.
+These functions for $\vec{y} = (1, 0)$ are shown in Figure~\ref{SkyrmionImages} both as three different components of $S$ and as three-dimensional vectors on the domain wall plane.
+We see that $S^3$ decreases continuously and the regions with positive and negative $S^1$ and $S^2$ are symmetric with respect to $x$ and $y$ axes, respectively.

-The skyrmion (\ref{SkyrmionSolution}) has four degrees of freedom: two coordinates of the center, orientation and size.
-Considering them as functions of time while keeping the profile of the system fixed, we can derive an appropriate low-energy effective action in the same way as it was done above for the one-dimensional domain wall.
-Since this was done for a very similar model in \cite{Vlasii}, we refer reader to it.
+The skyrmion (\ref{SkyrmionSolution}) has four degrees of freedom: the two coordinates of the centre, the orientation, and the size.
+Considering them as functions of time while keeping the profile of the system fixed, we can derive an appropriate low-energy effective action in the same way as was done above for the one-dimensional domain wall.
+Since this was done for a very similar model in~\cite{Vlasii}, we refer the reader to it.